finos/morphir/developers-guide/files/spark-backend.md

 # **Spark Backend Documentation**
 This is the entry point for the Spark Backend.

+# The Spark API
+The Spark API defines types for working with Spark.
+The current Spark API defines the following values:

 **mapDistribution**
 This function takes a distribution and produces a Morphir FileMap